daveabrock/daveabrock/README.md

 My name is Dave Brock.
 I'm a software engineer, writer, and public speaker who focuses on Microsoft and JavaScript technologies.
 Hopefully soon, I can update this to be more ... fun?

-I most enjoy working the C#, .NET Core, and TypeScript.
+I most enjoy working on C#, .NET Core, and TypeScript.

 At my site, [daveabrock.com](https://daveabrock.com), I write a lot about .NET and all the things I am trying to learn.